PyLlama: a stable and versatile Python toolkit for the electromagnetic modeling of multilayered anisotropic media: Implementation

 \subsection{Optical calculations}

-Each partial wave in the code is represented by the class \texttt{Wave} that contains fields for the electric field (\texttt{Wave.elec}), the magnetic field (\texttt{Wave.magnet}), the Poynting vector (\texttt{Wave.poynting}) as well as the constant component of the wavevector $K_x = q_j$ (\texttt{Wave.Kx}).
+Each partial wave in PyLlama is represented by the class \texttt{Wave} that contains fields for the electric field (\texttt{Wave.elec}), the magnetic field (\texttt{Wave.magnet}), the Poynting vector (\texttt{Wave.poynting}) as well as the constant component of the wavevector $K_x = q_j$ (\texttt{Wave.Kx}).

 The class \texttt{Layer} contains fields for the layer permittivity $\epsilon$ (\texttt{Layer.eps}), its thickness $h$ (\texttt{Layer.thickness}), and the wavevector constant projection on the $x$~axis $k_x = K_x k_0$ (\texttt{Layer.Kx} and \texttt{Layer.k0}).
 With these parameters, the $4\times 4$ matrix $\bm{\Delta}$ (\texttt{Layer.D}) is calculated with the function \texttt{Layer.build\_D()} from the other fields of \texttt{Layer}.
 The class \texttt{Layer} also implements the calculation of the partial waves described in Section~\ref{sec:one_layer} as a list of four \texttt{Wave} instances stored in a field \texttt{Layer.partial\_waves}.
 The entry and exit isotropic media are represented by the class \texttt{HalfSpace}, which is a children of \texttt{Layer} with the only differences residing in the calculation of the eigenvectors (calculated analytically) and eigenvalues (set to $1$ for no propagation phenomena).